Who Is in Charge of Paying for the Appraisal and Inspection In Texas

 Who Must Pay for the Appraisal and Inspection In Texas

-In a Texas real estate transaction, closing costs include various fees, one of which is the appraisal fee.
+In a Texas real estate transaction, closing costs include various fees, including the appraisal fee.
 This fee is part of the home-buying costs in Texas and plays a key role in closing.
-The appraisal fee falls under real estate transaction fees that need to be paid when you finalize your purchase.
-These Texas real estate closing fees help ensure the home’s value is accurately assessed.
+The appraisal fee falls under real estate transaction fees that must be paid when you finalize your purchase.
+These Texas real estate closing fees help assess the home’s value accurately.
 This assessment is crucial for both the buyer and the lender.

 Who Typically Covers Appraisal Costs in Texas?